-MASTER OF SCIENCE IN NURSING/ MASTER OF BUSINESS ADMINISTRATION
+THE MASTER OF BUSINESS ADMINISTRATION

-The Master of Business Administration focuses on integrated learning experiences in which students develop problem solving and team building skills in an environment in which they can learn from the faculty and from each other.
-The program is designed for students who desire a broad understanding of business operations without concentrating their studies in a particular field.
+focuses on integrated learning experiences in which students develop problem solving and team building skills in an environment in which they can learn from the faculty and each other.
 The McKendree University MBA program is designed to meet the needs of the working adult.
 It is expected that students entering the program will usually be employed while they pursue their studies.